cypator/splate-api/source/index.html.md

 * If information exists client will receive an Execution Report message with the order status and order information.
 * If information is missing client will get a Business Message Reject with the reject reason.

-<aside class="notice"> The Fields Symbol (55) and Side (54) are mandatory fields for Order Status Request but are not been used to query the information </aside>
+<aside class="notice">The Fields Symbol (55) and Side (54) are mandatory fields for Order Status Request but are not been used to query the information </aside>
+<aside class="warning">Field ExecID 17 will not be sent even if status is FILL, for trade info please use Trade Capture Report (35=AE)</aside>

 > FIX 4.4  Client -> Cypator